Doctor0Evil/World-of-Darkwood/README.md

 - Each unlock is recorded as a micro‑transaction tied to a Web5‑DID.
 - Costs are negligible and effectively invisible to the player; owning a single ALN token is enough for a lifetime of progression.
-- On‑chain history helps prevent tampering and supports persistent identity across runs while remaining UX‑transparent.[7][5][3]
+- On‑chain history helps prevent tampering and supports persistent identity across runs while remaining UX‑transparent.

 ***

 ## Character Classes for Darkwood 2

 World‑of‑Darkwood defines three asymmetric but carefully constrained classes intended for survival‑horror, not power fantasies.
-They are primarily about flavor, unique interactions, and alternative problem‑solving, not DPS races.[5][3]
+They are primarily about flavor, unique interactions, and alternative problem‑solving, not DPS races.

 ### Voltborn – Electric Survivor